 Date of Authorship for this Version

 Preussel, Robin, "The Experts Aren't Reliable Either: Why Expert Testimony on the Reliability of Eyewitness Testimony is Unwarranted in Alabama State Courts" (2006).
 Student Scholarship Papers.
-Paper 28.
+28.